- Chart

 Investment Approach and Strategy

-Strategy: The ETF employs a passive investment strategy, aiming to replicate the FTSE Developed All Cap Index by holding a diversified portfolio of stocks that mirror the index's holdings and weighting.
+Strategy: VEA employs a passive indexing strategy, aiming to replicate the performance of the FTSE Developed All Cap Index.

 Market Position